The Bootlin team wishes you a Happy New Year for 2016, with many new bits to enjoy in your life!

-Those products are using the U-Boot and Linux kernel ported by Free Electrons engineers, with numerous patches submitted to the official projects and more to be submitted in the coming weeks and months:
+Those products are using the U-Boot and Linux kernel ported by Bootlin engineers, with numerous patches submitted to the official projects and more to be submitted in the coming weeks and months:

 - Support for the C.H.I.P platform itself, in U-Boot and in the Linux kernel;

 - Support for audio on Allwinner platforms added to the Linux kernel;

 - Development of a DRM/KMS driver for the graphics controller found on Allwinner platforms;

 - Significant research effort on finding appropriate solutions to support Multi-Level Cell NANDs in the Linux kernel;

 - Enabling of the NAND storage in Single-Level Cell mode, until the Multi-Level Cell mode can be enabled reliably;

 - Addition of NAND support in the fastboot implementation of U-Boot, which is used to reflash the C.H.I.P.